 - The ICN application form;

 - The 'Institut de l'Engagement' application form, which notably includes the assessments of its own Selection panel;

-- A cover letter ;
+- A cover letter;

-- A resume.
+- A résumé.

+- Academic results for the 2 or 3 last year of studies (Bac+2 or Bac+3).